One-on-One Career Clarity Coaching

 Over time, the more we clear away all the “shoulds” and all the scaffolding we’ve built around ourselves and mistaken for our true self, the more clarity we will have.
 There will be the space for what we genuinely want and our next steps to come through.
 We’re talking about career navigation, but since we spend so much of our lives in our work, we’re really talking about how we want to spend our time here on the planet.
 You can spend it in freedom, in fulfillment, in giving it your all to follow your truth and what lights you up.
 It’s possible for you.
 Yes, it’s deeply challenging, yes there will be fears and resistance to it, but it is 100% rewarding to take your time to do this work.

 Freedom in being you is found after you dissolve down the false identity you’ve created in the name of survival and held up for so long.
 That’s why you’re exhausted.
 Holding up an inauthentic self is so much effort.
 Simply being you is effortless.
-For all those years I wanted to die because I so desperately just wanted to exist.
+For all those years I suffered because I so desperately just wanted to exist.
 To have the freedom to be.
 Having to be “somebody,” try to get somewhere in my life, create certain “successful” circumstances to feel safe was the source of all the pain.
 The good news is it’s all not necessary.